SocNavData/SocNav3/README.md

 The context embeddings are generated using queries to a large language model (LLM), which converts each context description into numerical representations.
 These embeddings capture variables related to factors such as task urgency, risk, and importance.
 The quantization of these variables is pre-computed and stored in CSV files.
 We provide four different quantization files (available at [SocNav3_all_data/contexts](https://www.dropbox.com/scl/fo/5t8b6an13kge3a9sbw8eg/AM1GltxDRaYpsbi0jtn91E4?rlkey=s9ybki84pq56xnopler2m9ryw&st=x42myq1y&dl=0)), each corresponding to the outputs of a different LLM.

-To run the training, the different parameters used in the process must be specified in a YAML configuration file.
-Among other parameters related with the model architecture, the number of epochs, the batch size, etc., it includes arguments for indicating the dataset split (TXT files containing the paths of the labeled trajectories for training, validation and test) and the context quantization file (i.e., CSV file containing the context embeddings produced by a specific LLM).
+The model's hyperparameters are specified in a YAML file.
+Among other parameters related with the model architecture, the number of epochs, the batch size, etc., it includes the dataset split (TXT files containing the paths of the labeled trajectories for training, validation and testing) and the context quantization file (i.e., CSV file containing the context embeddings produced by a specific LLM).
 The file _baseline/train.yaml_ shows an example of such configuration.
-Once configured, the training can be started with:
+The training can be started with:

 ```bash
 cd baseline